Trend, Denmark

 Trend is a town in North Jutland (Nordjylland), it is situated next to Bjørnsholm Bay, to which the closest town is Overlade.
-Trend has a caravan park and a minigolf course.
-The town is also defined as a summer house city since most of the houses are primarily used as summer houses.
-Ir also has an innTrendd Trend inn (Trend kro).
-The name Trend comes from Trende mill that was built by Vitskøl monastery.
+It has a caravan park and a minigolf course.
+Trend is commonly defined as a summer house city (Sommerhusområde) since most of the houses are primarily used as summer houses.
+The name “Trend” comes from Trende mill that was built by Vitskøl monastery in the 1200’s-1300’s.
 The town is located 22 km west of Aars and around 60 km south-west of Aalborg.